MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### Task 3 - Configure a new naming policy

 As part of your Teams planning project, you will configure the naming policy where each new Microsoft 365 group or team needs to comply with the organization’s regulations on naming objects.
-Each group name should start with letters **Group** and end with the **Country** attribute of the owners' location.
-Furthermore, there is an internal regulation that forbids using following specific keywords in Teams names: **CEO**, **Payroll**, and **HR**.
+Each group name should start with the letters **Group** and end with the **Country** attribute of the owners' location.
+Furthermore, there is an internal regulation that forbids using the following specific keywords in Teams names: **CEO**, **Payroll**, and **HR**.

 1. Connect to the **Client 1 VM** and browse to Azure AD admin center (https://aad.portal.azure.com/) as **MOD Administrator**.